ai4society/planning-ontology/index.md

 <h1 class="page-title" style="text-transform:uppercase;" id="header">A Planning Ontology to Represent and Exploit Planning Knowledge for Performance Efficiency</h1>

-<p class="message">A website to navigate resources open-sourced for the Explanation Ontology.
+<p class="message">A website to navigate resources open-sourced for the Planning Ontology.
 Use the side navigation panel to explore different sections of the website and click on an add symbol for more navigation options under some sections.</p>

 <hr>
 <article class="mb-5" id="abstract">